Title-1

 Oklahoma Gifted and Talented Education Resources

-- Oklahoma State Department of Education — Gifted and Talented Education: Annual Gifted Report, GT Expenditure Reports, District Coordinator’s Manual, Teacher Training Webinar Series, monthly updates signup, and Dr. Regina Hein contact information
+- Oklahoma State Department of Education — Gifted and Talented Education (Annual Gifted Report, GT Expenditure Reports, District Coordinator’s Manual, Teacher Training Webinar Series)

-- Oklahoma G/T Regulations and Program Approval Standards (PDF): administrative rules governing identification procedures, multi-criteria evaluation, program standards, and OGES certification requirements
+- Oklahoma G/T Regulations and Program Approval Standards (PDF) — identification procedures, multi-criteria evaluation, OGES certification

-- Oklahoma GT District Coordinator’s Manual (PDF): comprehensive guide covering history, statute, Annual Gifted Report procedures, GEP requirements, LAC meeting evidence, Single Sign-On submission, and OCAS expenditure reporting
+- Oklahoma GT District Coordinator’s Manual (PDF) — Annual Gifted Report procedures, GEP requirements, LAC meeting evidence, OCAS expenditure reporting

-- Oklahoma G/T Education FAQs: standard error of measure guidance, Proficiency-Based Promotion eligibility and procedures, GT funding expenditure rules, and identification questions
+- Oklahoma G/T Education FAQs — standard error of measure, Proficiency-Based Promotion, GT funding rules, identification questions

-- Oklahoma GT State Aid Weight: district-by-district .34 weight allocation amounts; allowable cost calculation based on identified and served student count from October 1 Consolidated Report
+- Oklahoma GT State Aid Weight — district-by-district .34 weight allocation amounts and allowable cost calculation

 Explore Renzulli Learning’s gifted and talented alignment for other states: